Wild Sushi Rolls

 - Half a carrier bag of green shoots, leaves and flowers.

-- Wild suggestions: wild garlic, common sorrel, wood sorrel, chickweed, sea beet, ground elder, cuckoo flower, greater cuckoo flower, sea radish, goose grass, dandelion, bittercress, reedmace shoots, marsh/rock samphire, sea sandwort, common hogweed shoots, pig nuts, garlic mustard, coriander grass, sea kale, sea campion, sea aster, sea/buckshorn/ribwort/greater plantain, knotweed shoots, gorse/broom flower.
+- Wild suggestions: wild garlic, common sorrel, wood sorrel, chickweed, sea beet, ground elder, cuckoo flower, greater cuckoo flower, sea radish, goose grass, dandelion, bittercress, reedmace shoots, marsh/rock samphire, sea sandwort, pig nuts, garlic mustard, coriander grass, sea kale, sea campion, sea aster, sea/buckshorn/ribwort/greater plantain, knotweed shoots, gorse/broom flower.

 - Tame (in both senses of the word!) alternatives: rocket, watercress, spring onions, chives, cucumber, basil, pak choi, chicory, coriander, grated carrot.
 You can add a fishy punch too by using spoot clams (best raw), cooked mussels, smoked mackerel, tuna, smoked or raw salmon, crabmeat or (my favourite) raw smoked white fish.

 - Dried seaweed flakes as seasoning (optional).
 Dried laver, gutweed, sea lettuce, pepper dulse and sugar kelp all work well.

 - Either 100ml of rice wine vinegar with 50g of sugar and dissolved in it (heat together and stir)